cnobles/iGUIDE/README.md

 Snakemake offers a great number of resources for managing the processing through the pipeline.
 I recommend familiarizing yourself with the utility (XXX).
 Some helpful flags:

+* [--configfile X] associate a specific configuration for processing
 * [--cores X] multicored processing, specified cores to use by X
 * [--nolock] process multiple runs a the same time, from different sessions
 * [--notemp] keep all temporary files, otherwise removed